fent/node-ytdl-core/README.md

     mocha test/irl-test.js

-These tests are not mocked, and actually try to start downloading a few videos.
+These tests are not mocked, and they actually try to start downloading a few videos.
 If these fail, then it's time to debug.

-Set `debug: true` in the tests.
-Debug will write the html5player file to `test/files/html5player` and will add an entry for its name in `test/html5player.json`.
-With the html5player downloaded, you can open it and figure how it's failing to extract the signature deciphering function.

-For the specifics on that, you can look at the `extractActions()` function in [`/lib/sig.js`](https://github.com/fent/node-ytdl-core/blob/master/lib/sig.js).
+For getting started with that, you can look at the `extractActions()` function in [`/lib/sig.js`](https://github.com/fent/node-ytdl-core/blob/master/lib/sig.js).

 # Install